zeronullity/SDRwatchdog/README.md

 ***UNDER CONSTRUCTION***
-Currently only supports SMARTNET/P25 trunk recording.
+Currently only supports SMARTNET/P25 trunk recording with multiple SDR devices on a single trunking system.

 SDR watchdog
 =================